Why do I write this blog?

 There are so many questions I would like to explore, but before I begin you may wonder why I am sharing these thoughts.
 Various concerns have inspired me to put pen to paper.

-However many people are optimistic, as we live in an age of unprecedented access to knowledge, with astounding scientific discoveries, improved health services, remarkable efficiency of food production, and the ease of trade and travel.
+Meanwhile other people are optimistic.
+We live in an age of unprecedented access to knowledge, with astounding scientific discoveries, improved health services, remarkable efficiency of food production, and the ease of trade and travel.
+If we have managed these successes surely we can also fix other issues that might arise?

 So I publish earlier than I would like.
 I hope that this compromise is interesting to read.
 I would like this to result in dialogue and a positive trajectory of thought.
 Ultimately I hope it leads to something beneficial.